Site icon Energy Advice Hub

 What’s the deadline for SECR reports?

-Organisations are expected to file their SECR report along with their normal annual report, for financial years starting on or after 1 April 2019.
-Obviously the exact deadline depends on the dates of your financial year, but if your academy trust is one of the many organisations with a financial year that starts and ends in April, your first SECR report will be due (along with your annual accounts) in January 2021.
-The Education and Skills Funding Agency recommends that you also publish this information on your website, but this is not compulsory.
+Organisations are expected to file their SECR report along with their normal annual report.
+Obviously the exact deadline depends on the dates of your financial year.
+The Education and Skills Funding Agency recommends that you also publish your energy and carbon information on your website, but this is not compulsory.

 The next step is to calculate the actual greenhouse gas emissions associated with this energy use.
 The government publishes a list of “conversion factors” to help you calculate this.
 For example, a litre of petrol is equivalent to about 2.3kg of carbon dioxide.